techtanzeel/collado-io/src/pages/markdown/google-go/index.md

 path: "/blog/2016/google-go"
 tags: ["tech"]
 featured: "false"
-excerpt: "It’s not a human move.
-I’ve never seen a human play this move.
-So beautiful. — It’s a word he keeps repeating.
-Beautiful.
-Beautiful.
-Beautiful."
+excerpt: "It’s not a human move — Fan Hui said.
+We are teaching computers how to think."
 source: "https://www.wired.com/2016/03/sadness-beauty-watching-googles-ai-play-go/"
 ---